The M.A. Program

 THE PH.D.
 REQUIREMENTS

-The Ph.D. program requires mastery of history in certain fields demonstrated by completing at least 54 credit hours (not including dissertation hours), satisfying a language requirement, passing testable and non-testable supporting fields, passing written and oral major field examinations, as well as writing and defending orally a dissertation that represents an original contribution to historical knowledge.
+The Ph.D. program requires mastery of history in certain fields demonstrated by completing at least 30 credit hours of coursework beyond the MA (not including thesis or dissertation hours), satisfying a language requirement, passing testable and non-testable supporting fields, passing written and oral major field examinations OR (for students entering the program after fall 2014) presenting a portfolio, as well as writing and defending orally a dissertation that represents an original contribution to historical knowledge.
 For more information on these requirements, see the Graduate Guide.

 AREAS OF STUDY

 Full-time graduate students must decide on an area of specialization by the beginning of their third semester and secure the approval of a faculty member who will serve as their major professor.
 The student must determine, in consultation with the major professor, three minor fields (two testable and one non-testable) as well as the foreign language necessary for research in this field.
 The student will form a committee of four to five members, with at least one specialist form each of his or her chosen major and testable minor fields.